broadinstitute/gatk-sv/website/docs/advanced/docker/deploy/incremental.md

 ## Identifying Images Requiring Rebuilding from Changed Files

-The build_docker script identifies the list of docker images that need to be rebuilt based on two factors.
+The `build_docker` script identifies the list of docker images that need to be rebuilt based on two factors.

-Firstly, directly impacted images are determined by examining the list of files each image depends on.
-If any of these files have been changed, the corresponding image requires rebuilding.
+1. Directly impacted images are determined by checking the list of files each image depends on.
+If any of these files have changed, the corresponding image needs rebuilding.

-Secondly, indirectly impacted images are determined based on the hierarchical dependency between images.
-If an image is built upon another image, and the base image is being rebuilt, then the dependent image also needs to be rebuilt.
+2. Indirectly impacted images are identified based on the hierarchical dependency between images.
+If a base image is rebuilt, any dependent images built upon it also require rebuilding.

 This two-step process ensures that all the affected images are correctly identified for rebuilding.